-See Appendix iii and iv - Pupil Passport and IEP
+See Appendix iii -IEP

 DO - We implement the agreed support and interventions.
 It may be that a pupil needs additional one-to-one support in class; either from the class teacher or from a teaching assistant or the child may require group sessions or one-to-one support from The Learning Support Team.